Cameron puts economy centre-stage in re-election bid

 "Our economy may be turning the corner, and of course that's great, but we still haven't finished paying for Labour's debt crisis."

-Trailing Labour by 11 percentage points according to one recent survey, Cameron's team is trying to extract political capital from Britain's economic recovery, telling voters they alone can be trusted to keep the $2.5 trillion (1.54 trillion pounds) economy on track.
+Trailing Labour by 11 percentage points according to one recent survey, Cameron's team is trying to extract political capital from Britain's economic recovery, telling voters they alone can be trusted to keep the $2.5 trillion economy on track.

 But stagnant wages and rising living costs have left his party vulnerable to a Labour charge that most people are not yet feeling the benefits of any economic upturn.